Sine Resonance Track & Dwell (SRTD)

 Thus, a fixed-frequency dwell (a sine dwell that does not adjust frequency) has shortcomings when it comes to dwelling at a product’s resonance.
 However, there are ways to track a drifting resonant frequency to stay on the resonance.

 One way to stay on resonance is to track the phase difference between the control and response.
 When a product begins to fatigue, the frequency values of its resonances will decrease but its phase value for the resonance will not.

 Phase-tracking SRTD allows the test’s frequency value to adjust with the product’s changing resonant frequency.
-For more information on this method, see the technical paper “Improving SRTD With Resonance Phase Settings.”
+For more information on this method, see the technical paper “Experimental Comparison of SRTD Tracking Methods.”